On the complementary Arthur representations and unitary dual for p-adic classical groups: Introduction

 Theorem \ref{thm A+,u} gives one constraint on the local components of $L^2$-automorphic representations of $\Sp_{2n}$ and split $\SO_{2n+1}$ at $p$-adic places without knowing the generalized Ramanujan conjecture (\cite{Sar05}).

-\begin{cor} Let $\RG_n=\Sp_{2n}$ or $\SO_{2n+1}$ be split over any number field $k$ and be any automorphic representation $\sigma$ occurring in the discrete spectrum of $\RG_n$.
+\begin{cor} Let $\RG_n=\Sp_{2n}$ or $\SO_{2n+1}$ be split over any number field $k$ and $\sigma$ be any automorphic representation occurring in the discrete spectrum of $\RG_n$.
 At each local place $\nu<\infty$ of $k$, the $\nu$-local component $\sigma_\nu$ satisfies the constraint given in Theorem \ref{thm A+,u}. \end{cor}

 By the Langlands functorial transfer from $\RG_n$ to $\GL_N$, one may obtain similar local constraints as in Corollary \ref{WRC} on the local components of irreducible self-dual cuspidal automorphic representations $\Pi$ of $\GL_N$.
-Since $\Pi$ is self-dual, $\omega_{\Pi}$ has to be quadratic.
-Twisting by $\omega_{\Pi}$ if needed, without loss of generality, we can assume $\omega_{\Pi}=1$.
 In this case, we have

 It follows that either $L(s,\Pi,\Sym^2)$ has a simple pole at $s=1$, in which case $\Pi$ is called {\sl of orthogonal type} or $L(s,\Pi,\wedge^2)$ has a simple pole at $s=1$, in which case $\Pi$ is called {\sl of symplectic type}.
 It is clear that if $\Pi$ is of symplectic type, then $N=2n$ must be even.
 Since $\Pi$ is cuspidal, the local component $\Pi_v$ of $\Pi$ at any finite local place $v$ of $k$ is generic and unitary.
 Hence, following \cite{Tad86}, it is of the form: